ntulenev/KafkaSnapshot/README.md

 * String keys (optionally as json) and long keys
 * Multi-partition topics

-Messages should contains JSON data.
+By default messages should contains JSON data.
+Simple strings also supported (see ExportRawMessage parameter).

 ![Details](Case1.PNG)